Michael Harris II Player Props: Braves vs. Cardinals

 - The Cardinals gave up the third-fewest home runs in baseball (146 total, 0.9 per game).

-- Woodford starts for the first time this season for the Cardinals.
+- Matz gets the call to start for the Cardinals, his first of the season.

-- The 26-year-old righty last appeared Wednesday, Oct.
-5 against the Pittsburgh Pirates, when he came on in relief and went two scoreless innings.
+- The 31-year-old southpaw last appeared Monday, Oct.
+3 against the Pittsburgh Pirates, when he came on in relief and went one scoreless inning.

 © 2023 Data Skrive.
 All rights reserved.